This beautiful Apple Cranberry Stuffed Pork Tenderloin only needs a few ingredients and is perfect for holiday meals.

 What are your holiday plans?
 We have the pleasure of having my parents with us for Thanksgiving and Christmas this year.
 That’s a first!
 We have lived across the country from each other for as long as I can remember, but they are staying for an extended visit through the holidays this year.

 Since we’ll all be together, I’m even more eager than usual to cook up amazing holiday meals.
 I think we’ll keep it traditional with a turkey for Thanksgiving, but this stuffed pork loin is definitely happening for Christmas dinner!
+What could be better than tender, juicy pork stuffed with cranberries and apples and served with a side of gravy or mustard cream sauce.
+The combination of cranberry and apple with the pork is not only perfect for Christmas and Thanksgiving, but also great for a fall pot-luck or get together.

 This meal starts with a Slow Roasted Golden Rotisserie Marinated Fresh Pork Tenderloin.
 You can find Smithfield pork in the fresh meat section at your local grocery store.
 Walmart stores are a good place to check first because they usually have a good selection of flavors.
+But you can use any brand of marinated pork tenderloin (Trader Joe’s has one) and just choose a marinade that is more neutral such as lemon and garlic, garlic and herb, or original.

 These marinated cuts of pork are perfect for recipes because the seasoning is already done for you!
 Plus, the meat always turns out tender and juicy.
 The golden rotisserie flavor is especially nice for recipes because it has a mild savory flavor that blends with a lot of different sauces or stuffings.